Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

                 }
             )

       - In this format, the dictionary should have the correct request format for your model endpoint.
-Please refer to the `MLflow Deployments documentation <../deployments/index.html#standard-query-parameters>`_ for more information about the request format for different model endpoint types.
+Please refer to the `QCFlow Deployments documentation <../deployments/index.html#standard-query-parameters>`_ for more information about the request format for different model endpoint types.

     * - A list of input strings.
       -
         .. code-block:: python

             [
-                "What is MLflow?",
+                "What is QCFlow?",
                 "What is Spark?",
             ]

-      - The :py:func:`mlflow.evaluate()` also accepts a list input.
+      - The :py:func:`qcflow.evaluate()` also accepts a list input.

     * - A list of request payload (dictionary).
       -